-- The customer or representative does not provide proof needed to determine eligibility, does not cooperate in resolving discrepancies, or provides inconsistent or unclear information; - The customer no longer meets a requirement for the current MA program; - ■□The customer dies (MA1502.G); - •□□The customer asks for MA benefits to be stopped (MA1502.BB); or - •□□Agency mail is returned by the post office as undeliverable, and the customer cannot be located to determine residency (MA1502.Q).
+- The customer or representative does not provide proof needed to determine eligibility, does not cooperate in resolving discrepancies, or provides inconsistent or unclear information; - The customer no longer meets a requirement for the current MA program; - The customer dies (MA1502G); - The customer asks for MA benefits to be stopped (MA1502BB); or - Agency mail is returned by the post office as undeliverable, and the customer cannot be located to determine residency (MA1502Q).

-Information may be provided before the date that MA benefits actually end that could change the decision to stop benefits.
-In this case, the customer's eligibility must be reevaluated using the information provided.
+Information may be provided before the date that MA benefits stop that could change the decision to stop benefits.
+In this case, the customer's eligibility is re-evaluated.
 See the following table for examples:

-MA is stopping because And before the MA benefit end date Proof was not provided The proof requested is received The customer did not meet an MA requirement A change is reported showing that the customer once again meets the requirement.
-The customer asked that MA benefits be stopped The customer changes his or her mind and asks for MA benefits to continue.
-Returned mail was received from the Post Office The customer contacts the eligibility worker or office and provides current address information.
+MA is stopping because And before the MA benefit end date Proof was not provided The proof requested is received.
+The customer did not meet an MA requirement A change is reported showing that the customer meets the requirement.
+The customer asked that MA benefits be stopped The customer contacts the eligibility worker and asks for MA benefits to continue.
+Returned mail was received from the Post Office The customer contacts the eligibility worker and provides current address information.